cplmakerlab/cplmakerlab.github.io/_guides/intro-to-bitcoin-blockchains-and-cryptocurrency.md

 You can obtain cryptocurrencies either by mining them, buying them, or having someone send them to you.
 Bitcoin mining today requires vast amounts of computational power and electricity, making it an impractical option for most people.
 Cryptocurrency exchanges allow one to use traditional currency to purchase cryptocurrency.
 Lastly, you can obtain cryptocurrency by creating a cryptocurrency "wallet" and then having someone send cryptocurrency to that wallet.

 *"[Not your keys, not your coins](https://www.youtube.com/watch?v=dnC5mFaIW3Q){: target="_blank" rel="noopener"}"* is a phrase used to warn people about the dangers of leaving cryptocurrency on an exchange instead of transferring it to your own wallet.
 When you leave or store cryptocurrency on an exchange, you don't actually have access to the keys that control the underlying digital asset.
-If the exchange is robbed or hacked and the keys are stolen, you are simply out of luck as now the thief can transfer the coins directly to their own wallet.
+If the exchange is hacked and the keys are stolen, you are simply out of luck as now the thief can transfer the coins directly to their own wallet.
 On the other hand, having your own wallet and being your own bank comes with its own headaches and risks too as you must figure out a way to keep the wallet and keys safe and protected.

 ### Summary